MohdRash/MohdRash/README.md

 - 👨‍💻 Know me more at **[Portfolio](https://mohdrash.github.io/myself/)**
 - 👨‍💻 Also available at **[Minifolio](https://mohdrash.github.io/minifolio/)**
-- NOTE: I'm Sorry, both sites are still under development :)
+- NOTE: I'm Sorry in advance, both sites are still under development 😅

 - 📫 How to reach me:
 - **tester.osperb@gmail.com**